Lamborghini Urus Review & Prices

-The Lamborghini Urus one of the fastest SUVs on sale and has a fantastic V8 engine, but you’ll pay for Lamborghini’s hallowed badge, and don’t think you’ll be going too far off-road
+The Lamborghini Urus one of the fastest SUVs on sale and has a fantastic V8 engine, but it’s incredibly expensive and is not made to go far off-road

 A Lamborghini SUV?
 Really?
 Well, yes, and actually, the Lamborghini Urus isn’t the Italian firm’s first, either.
 That was the LM002 launched back in the mid-Eighties, which had the power, but not the handling to go with it, preferring to be off-road instead.

 The Lamborghini Urus, on the other hand, is very much a road machine.
 The LM002, then, is a bit like rugged, outdoor-friendly Columbia clothing, where the Urus is more like Adidas’s Y-3 brand, which puts equal emphasis on style and performance.

 In standard form the Urus is one of the fastest SUVs out there, going from 0-62mph in about 3.6 seconds – but you can only find them on the used market now.
 The S has replaced this for new buyers and it is a bit quicker, but if you really want to go toe-to-toe with the Ferrari Purosangue, you’ll need the ultimate, track-focused Urus Performante.

 To make the most of all this performance, you get adjustable air suspension as standard, allowing you to raise and lower the Urus as well as stiffen the suspension for better cornering.

 However, if you’re looking for a performance SUV that’ll handle life away from the Tarmac with ease, you’re better off looking at a Range Rover Sport SVR, which has higher ground clearance and far more advanced off-road gadgetry.

 Still, the Lamborghini Urus will go further than most people need off-road: the majority of these performance SUVs will do no more than scale the kerb outside The Dorchester hotel or cross the training ground car park.